Fllipz/webrtc-streamer/README.md

 ```

 2. This example uses two codecs: h264 and VP8 which can be changed when accessing stream via provided frontend.
-However the h264 codec is the default one used when stream starts on page load.
+However the h264 codec is the default on all browsers other than Chrome due to lower latency.

 ## Build Image
 Ensure bash scrpits are executable: